Owen Bugeja

-Owen Bugeja (born 20 February 1990) is a retired Maltese footballer who last played as a centre-back for Pembroke Athleta.
+Owen Bugeja (born 20 February 1990) is a Maltese retired footballer who last played as a centre-back for Pembroke Athleta.
 He made one appearance for the Malta national team in 2015.

 Career

 Bugeja made his international debut for Malta on 11 November 2015 in a friendly against Jordan.
 The match, which was played in Istanbul, finished as a 0–2 loss.